qdef/Weboob-Accuweather/README.md

 4- If no weather backends are previously installed, wetboobs will offer you to install backends.
 If you did the previous steps correctly, the accuweather module should appear in the backends list.

-5- If other weather backends are already installed, you may use the <b>'backends add accuweather'</b> to add the accuweather module/ You can also use <b>'backends remove <backendname>'</b> to uninstall a backend.
+5- If other weather backends are already installed, you may use the <b>'backends add accuweather'</b> to add the accuweather module.
+You can also use <b>'backends remove [backendname]'</b> to uninstall a backend.

 <h2> How to use the accuweather module in weboob</h2>